 X-rays can be harmful if overexposed which can cause mutations in our DNA and, therefore, might lead to cancer later in life.
 For this reason, X-rays are classified as a carcinogen.
 That being said, the benefits of X-ray technology far outweigh the potential negative consequences of using them.

 The fact that X-rays have been used in medicine for such a significant length of time shows how beneficial they are considered to be.
-Although an X-ray alone is not always enough to diagnose a disease or condition, they are an essential part of the diagnostic process, especially when it comes to dental.
+Although an X-ray alone is not always enough to diagnose a disease or condition, they are an essential part of the diagnostic process, especially when it comes to dentistry.

 The dentists at Bellevue Hill Dental all follow the Australian Dental Guidelines when it comes to exposing x-rays to ensure you as a patient are protected and exposed to the least possible radiation yet achieving the maximum diagnostic benefit.